 - Why did you choose to take the course online or in-person (please specify the option you choose in your response)?

-Experience in Online Learning Environments/ Technology Used in this Course
+Experience in Online Learning Environments/ Technology Used in this Course (if relevant)

 - How many online courses have you taken?

 [Excellent - Very Good - Good - Fair - Poor]